NOAA-PSL/land-SCF_proc/pull_request_template.md

 PR Instructions:
 1. Provide details under all headings below.
-2. Link the PR to an issue.
+2. Assign Clara and one other person as reviewers.
-3. If the PR is not ready for merging, add the "DRAFT/DO NOT MERGE" label.
+4. If the PR is not ready for merging, add the "DRAFT/DO NOT MERGE" label.
-4. When a PR is ready to merge, remove the "DRAFT/DO NOT MERGE" and email Clara.
+5. When a PR is ready to merge, remove the "DRAFT/DO NOT MERGE" and email Clara.
-5. Before requesting that the PR be merged, complete the checklist below.
+6. Before requesting that the PR be merged, complete the checklist below.

 Notes on preparing PR, using git can be found in README_git